Good Trouble

 Good Trouble is a youth-led movement advancing nonviolent organizing as a daily practice of democracy.
 We work to ensure every young person experiences belonging, purpose, and power — and that schools and communities become places where youth can lead, influence decisions, and shape a better future.

-1) Youth are key source to the solution.
+Young people are a key source to the solution.
 They are not the problem.

 OUR APPROACH